a minimalist baby registry for small space living

 Baby Gym — Once Izzy was a few months old, I realized I needed some sort of baby play area for him, even though we were in our studio.
 I’m so glad we bought the Lovevery Play Gym because we got lots of use out of it!
 I can’t wait to see Luna explore it from birth.
 I especially like that you can use the mat on its own or with the gym and it’s all really easy to set up and break down.

 Humidifier — This was one of those things I didn’t actually think we needed until Izzy caught a bad cold.
 I’d definitely recommend having a humidifier, especially if you’re having a fall/winter baby.
+We’ve tried a few brands over the years but my favorite was the one from Frida Baby.

 I’ve linked as much as I could in my Amazon Storefront to help make creating a registry there quick and easy for you.
 Also, feel free to comment with anything that you might have found to be essential that I missed!
 The more info we can offer expecting parents, the better!

 Most importantly, congratulations on expecting your little one!
-Parenthood is good, hard work and hands down one of the best adventures I’ve embarked on!
+Parenthood is good, hard work, and hands down one of the best adventures I’ve embarked on!